aidotse/PASEOS/README.md

   The `local actor` is the `actor` whose behavior is modelled by the locally running PASEOS instance.

 * ### On-termination function
-  A on-termination function is an asynchronous function that can be used by the PASEOS user to specify some operations to be executed on termination of predefied PASEOS user.
+  A on-termination function is an asynchronous function that can be used by the PASEOS user to specify some operations to be executed on termination of predefined PASEOS user.

 * ### SpacecraftActor
   `PASEOS actor` emulating a spacecraft or a satellite.